 When it comes to building customer engagement, you're looking at long-term strategies that develop an unparalleled customer experience.

 Be personal, develop a sense of humour, show the human side of the brand.
-People want to connect with people.

 As a company, ask yourself: who are you and what values do you follow?

 Earning attention and building trust from customers takes time and patience.
 That means there’s no single tactic or “hack” you can implement to win customer engagement.

 So, if you aren’t being true to yourself in who you are and how you help people, you’re going to find it incredibly difficult to last more than 6-12 months.

-Social listening can help you monitor for customer comments so you can respond - and you should respond whether they're good or bad.
+Social listening can help you monitor for customer comments so you can respond - and you should always respond whether they're good or bad.

 If you can give a great first impression, your customers will be more likely to engage with you.

 You do that by having a superb user onboarding process, where you help your customers to get the most value out of your product.